 There may also be a link between depression and dementia, but scientists have found untangling this link challenging.

 Sometimes caregivers and even doctors may mistake symptoms of depression, including memory loss, as dementia in older people.
-However, a 2010 analysis indicates that this may not be a mistake.
+However, a

 In many cases, the cognitive impairments that some older people experience with depression could be an early warning sign of dementia.